 Here’s where advanced analytics in FlippingBook Online can be of great help: it allows you to track page views, average time spent, links followed, and number of visitors.

 So, today we want to show you how tracking documents and analyzing their performance can substantially help in making your marketing and sales efforts more efficient.
 We’ll talk about sales, training, and marketing documents.
 Let's take a look, shall we?

 When you create sales documents and send them to your clients, you are mostly interested in analyzing what pages were viewed and how many times.
 You also want to know when your clients are interacting with your document so that you can contact them in a relevant and timely way to strike while the iron is hot.

 To illustrate how this can be done, imagine that you send one of your clients a customized brochure with real estate property lots, for example.
 The essential knowledge for you in this case is what sections of your brochure and what houses this client looks through.
 With these insights, you can get in touch with your client after equipping yourself with the knowledge and advice that they need, and you can get down to business right away.

-When you prepare a training document for your colleagues or students, the best way to know if it works or not is to add a lead capture form.
+When you prepare an employee benefit guide or a training document for your colleagues, analytics is the best way to know if the documents work or not.
 So, when you send your document out, you can collect information on how each reader interacts with it.
 Using their emails, you can analyze when and how many times your document is viewed, what kind of content is more engaging, and where people stop viewing it.
-This will show whether your content is not thorough enough or, on the contrary, too complicated for them.
+This will show whether your content is thorough enough or a bit complicated for your readers.

-Such findings can greatly help you to improve your training materials to make them more useful and easier to understand.
+Such findings can greatly help you to improve your documents to make them more useful and easier to understand.

 Analyzing the performance of documents will help you in making the right decisions to grow your business